darron/servicenarc/README.markdown

 5. Show more historical data on a / service / node basis.
 Redis only stores 30 / service / node - we don't care more than that.
 6. Show time sequence trend and indicate whether a particular node is late / missing.
 7. Notifications when something is late / missing.
+8. Store IP's for each node and note if it changes.
+9. Add more logging to track usage.
+10. Create node pages to view all Services in use on a particular node.

 Patches are welcome - send a pull request and I'll gladly look at it.